sdaros/mbs/README.md

 mBraceSquare
 ===

-The meta BraceSquare (mBraceSquare) Language is used to represent metadata in text.
+The markup BraceSquare (mBraceSquare) Language is used to represent metadata in text.